burt202/table-tennis-scoring/readme.md

 ### Adding Players

 - players should be added to the `players` file within your selected leagues directory
-- each players name is separated by a carriage return
+- each player should be separated by a new line

 ### Marking A League As Live